 - Hyaluronic Acid Serum: also contains squalane, so it hydrates and moisturizes with ingredients very similar to substances found naturally in skin

-- Calm inflammation from eczema with hydrocortisone.
-SLMD Super Cortisone+ also contains soothing niacinamide and aloe vera and can be used for up to 7 days to treat eczema (but is not recommended for rosacea treatment).
+- Calm inflammation from eczema with an over the counter hydrocortisone cream, which can typically be used for up to 7 days to treat eczema (but is not recommended for rosacea treatment).

 Dr. Lee’s last word